wp-plugins/frontier-buttons/readme.txt

 Contributors: finnj
 Donate link:
-Tags: frontend, frontier, wp-editor, tinymce, buttons, frontier-buttons Requires at least: 3.9
+Tags: frontend, frontier, wp-editor, tinymce, buttons, frontier-buttons Requires at least: 3.4
-Tested up to: 4.0
+Tested up to: 4.0.1
-Stable tag: 1.2.1
+Stable tag: 1.3.0
 License: GPL v3 or later

 Control and organize the button layout of your WP editor toolbar.
 Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins.
-Use visual editor for comments - works from WP 3.9
+Use visual editor for comments

 == Description ==

 Frontier Buttons is intentionally made simple :)

+NEW: Support for Wordpress versions before 3.9

 = Main Features =
 * Enable to design your own toolbar setup for your site.